ttracx/Level-5-AI-IP-Safety-AI-Vision/README.md

 # Level 5 AI - IP Safety Vision AI

 IP Safety Vision AI is an advanced solution that uses computer vision and AI to detect safety issues in real-time video feeds.
 It leverages YOLO object detection models and integrates a GPT-4 powered chatbot for safety-related queries.
+This project aligns with International Paper's Safety of the Future project and is a Level 5 AI Development classification.
+It is an offshoot of the PulpVision CV project.

 ## Features